Photon-resolved Floquet theory II: Open quantum systems: Introduction

-In this paper, we address the counting statistics of quantum systems which are both coherently driven and coupled to a continuum of incoherent photon modes, and develop a unifying framework which is valid for open quantum systems.
+In a series of two papers, we investigate in detail basic questions of the PRFT framework.
+In the first paper, we analyze the scaling properties of the PRFT in closed quantum systems when approaching the semiclassical limit of the light-matter interaction~\cite{Engelhardt2024c}.
+In this paper, we investigate the PRFT in open quantum systems.
+In doing so, we unify the standard FCS and the PRFT for quantum systems which are both coherently driven and coupled to a continuum of incoherent photon modes.
 Moreover, we develop three analytical methods to characterize the photonic probability distributions: (i) expansion of the characteristic polynomial of the Liouvillian in a power series of the counting field; (ii) generalizing the stationary perturbation theory known for Hermitian system to non-Hermitian ones; and (iii) modifying well-established adiabatic elimination procedures.

 Taking a two-mode generalization of the Jaynes-Cummings model as an example, we demonstrate that our unified formalism consistently describes the photon statistics of coherent and incoherent photon modes.
-Moreover, we investigate the fate of the intriguing light-matter entanglement in situations where the system is subject to dissipation.
-The findings are illustrated in Fig.~\ref{figOverview}(c).
+The findings are illustrated in Fig.~\ref{figOverview}(d).
 In an isolated quantum system, light and matter becomes entangled in the Floquet basis.
 When dissipation is present, the entanglement decreases during the time evolution.
-Intriguingly, this effect leads to diverging photon flux fluctuations for a small dissipation.
+Intriguingly, this effect leads to diverging photon flux fluctuations for a small dissipation as we will show in this paper.
 As a more sophisticated application, we apply the formalism to an ac-driven lambda system, and show how to deploy it as a frequency-conversion device of coherent light characterized by a high signal-to-noise ratio.